-DOJ to announce Louisville police investigation, second 'pattern or practice' probe under Biden
+DOJ launching Louisville police investigation, second 'pattern or practice' probe under Biden

 Garland announced a similar probe in Minneapolis last week

-Attorney General Merrick Garland is set to announce that the Justice Department is launching an investigation into the Lousiville Police Department, a senior law enforcement source told Fox News.
+Attorney General Merrick Garland announced that the Justice Department is launching an investigation into the Louisville-Jefferson County Metro Government and the Louisville Police Department.

-The announcement, scheduled for Monday afternoon, will be that the DOJ will be conducting a "pattern or practice" investigation into the Kentucky city's police one year after Breonna Taylor died after being shot by a Louisville officer in her apartment.
+Garland said during a brief address Monday afternoon that the DOJ will be conducting a "pattern or practice" investigation into the Kentucky city's police, one year after Breonna Taylor died after being shot by a Louisville officer in her apartment who were executing a search warrant.

 GARLAND TO MEET WITH LAW ENFORCEMENT GROUPS IN WAKE OF MINNEAPOLIS POLICE INVESTIGATION